HunterJHU/BetamoreDS/README.md

 Each class will be an engaging, interactive session where we build tools together to make predictions about our data.
 The classes will be focused on actually building the predictive tools; however, each class will have supplementary lecture notes that describe the methodologies in further detail and extra programming tasks if anyone wants extra practice.

+I will be available at the [Proscia](https://www.proscia.com) office in Spark (Suite 300) 1 hour before each course (5 pm), and available intermittently throughout the week in the Data Science channel of Betamore Academy on Slack.

 We held the info session on 3/16 at Spark Baltimore, if you missed it, you can find details about the course [here](https://github.com/HunterUSF/BetamoreDS/blob/master/lecturenotes/DS_infosesh.pdf)

 Class 1: Intro DS + Python Basics + Intro ML: